Where does a summer go?

 Another roadtrip.
 My dear car pulling through, making it, still clunking along.
 Back up the coast.
 Back north.
 The road and the road and the road and the road.
 2 full driving days is much gentler than 2 weeks.

 Moving.
 Again.
 I was dubious but we made it happen.
 By the beginning of July, I’d signed a lease.
 On August 1st, we moved in.
 I now live in Washington State.
-I’m twenty-five minutes from downtown Seattle.
+I’m twenty-five minutes from downtown Seattle if the traffic is nice.

 Whenever I go out, whenever I drive into the city, drive anywhere, I’m struck.
 How do I live here?
 How can I possibly live here?